hsoft/discover-solar-system/mission2.md

 faint.
 I took the reading anyway, but following ones will take place earlier.
 I need a protractor to calculate the angle and thus record it.

+2015-08-10: I've had troubles being available for readings lately, but things got better and I started again.
+On 2015-08-08, I took a reading that was very different from my first ones and I was puzzled by this.
+I realized that my compass was affected by my immediate surrounding (magnetic fields probably).
+Yesterday, I went around the place I took my readings and observed that the North indicated by my compass varied wildly depending on where I was.
+Therefore, my readings can all be considered faulty and I have to rethink my mission.

+## Experiment results

+Because readings are taken in an urban settings with electric cables all around, my compass is unreliable.
+At least, that's my guess.
+I can't achieve any reliable result with my method.
+I'll need to rethink this.